 Biscuit was started under saddle as a 2 year old.
 She was a very level headed and laid back mare with a positive attitude and willingness to learn and please people.
 She was very responsive and consistent under saddle and did well during her times behind cattle.
 She filled out and we expect her to mature around 16 hands.
 Biscuit has a nice set of withers, good hip, and just a nice ‘ranchy’ look about her.
 Her latest pictures are of her summer as a 3 year old and you can certainly see her tremendous substance and bone.
 She has met our expectations and joined the broodmare bunch.
 She is very friendly and easy going out in the pasture and continued to be a calm, friendly and easy going mama with her first baby.
 She was pasture exposed to our new Paddys Irish Whiskey stallion, Whoop Up Whiskey for 2014 and had a stout bay roan stallion, Whiskey Up Cowboy JW.
 The exciting revelation that revealed itself at the birth of her first foal was that he was a roan.
 We had known that Biscuit's sire had consistently sired roan foals and that he minimally expresses the roan gene on himself but we did not suspect that Biscuit was a roan.
 With the occurrence of a roan baby, we sent in a color test on Biscuit and YES, she is a roan with apparent minimal expression.
 Her AQHA papers now say that she carries and expresses the roan gene.

 Biscuit was not bred for a 2015 foal and through no fault of her own, she lost her 2016 JK Jay Reed foal.
 She was exposed to TRR Paddys Texas Gin for a 2017 foal and had a palomino roan filly, Paddys Gin Sarabi JW.
-She will be exposed to him again for 2018.
+She had a bay filly, Paddys Gin Kenya JW in 2018 and exposed to Tex again for a 2019 foal.

 Genetic 5 Panel Results